tishyachugh/practical-scm/README.md

 WEATHER APP
- This is a weather app that provide forecast weather information this project demonstrates the use of .gitignore and README.md
+ This is a weather app that provide forecast weather information this project demonstrates the use of .gitignore and README.md WEATHER APP
+ This is a weather app that provide realtime forecast This project demonstrates the use of gitignore and README.md